 Tip 1.
 Don’t go to parties alone.
 Go to Christmas parties with your friends or family.
 Having a partner to take care of you is always a good idea when joining parties.

 Tip 2.
 Know your limit.
-Women who engage in heavy drinking have greater risk of becoming a victim of rape or sexual assault.
+Women who engage in heavy drinking have greater risks of becoming a victim of rape or sexual assault.
 Don’t drink too much at parties.

 Tip 3.
 Mind your drinks.
 Don’t accept any strangers’ drinks at parties.
 Never leave your drink unattended.
 Someone with harmful intention could slip something into your drink in the blink of an eye.

 Domestic violence shelters see spike during holidays.
 While holidays can be a happy time of a year, they can be also stressful.
 Alcohol and drugs only add to the problem and put more people in danger.

 If you are suffering domestic violence during your winter holidays now, take urgent measures NOW!

 • Find a secret shelter.

 • Call the police or hotline for help.

 These simple ways are for urgency.
 For getting rid of domestic violence totally, you need to get detailed ways in this useful domestic violence safety plan.
 One more golden rule: silence can only make the problem worse.
 No silence, no domestic violence.